korbinian90/CLEARSWI.jl/README.md

 Published as [CLEAR-SWI](https://doi.org/10.1016/j.neuroimage.2021.118175).
 It provides magnetic resonance images with improved vein and iron contrast by weighting a combined magnitude image with a preprocessed phase image.
 This package has the additional capability of multi-echo SWI, intensity correction, contrast enhancement and improved phase processing.
 The reason for the development of this package was to solve artefacts at ultra-high field strength (7T), however, it also drastically improves the SWI quality at lower field strength.

-## Download standalone executables
+## Option 1: Download standalone executables

 https://github.com/korbinian90/CompileMRI.jl/releases
 This package contains binaries with dependencies.
 For usage help, run the command line program in `bin/clearswi` without arguments or see [below](https://github.com/korbinian90/CLEARSWI.jl#command-line-help).

-## Usage - command line via Julia
+## Option 2: Usage - command line via Julia

 Install Julia 1.9 or newer (https://julialang.org)
 Copy the file `clearswi.jl` from this repository to a convenient location.
 An alias for `clearswi` as `julia <path-to-file>/clearswi.jl` might be useful.